 Located 800 miles from Anchorage, and approximately 80 square miles in size with an elevation as high as 6,680 feet at the top of Makushin Volcano.
 Dutch Harbor is the nation's top fishing port and has been for more than a decade.

 During your visit be sure to see the first Russian Orthodox Church, built in 1825.
 The cathedral was rebuilt in the mid-1850s as the new Russian Orthodox Cathedral of the Holy Ascension.
-This is the oldest Russian church still standing in Alaska and a National Historic Landmark.
+This is the oldest Russian church still standing in USA and a National Historic Landmark.

 This is a place that you will get some nice views of wildlife including bald eagles.